manzoorqirat-boop/TanaBanaApp/README.md

 here can substitute for:

 - **An actual EAS build on a real device.** Nothing in this repo has run outside a TypeScript compiler yet.
-Push to GitHub, run `eas build --platform android --profile preview` (see "Setup" above), and install the result on a phone.
+The config is ready — project ID placeholder, build profiles, remote version tracking, a GitHub Actions trigger — but "ready" and "run" are different things.
+Do the one-time `eas init` (see "Setup" above), then trigger a `preview` build and install the result on a phone.
 - **The GSTR-1 share-sheet flow specifically** — `expo-sharing`'s
   behavior can differ between Expo Go, a simulator, and a real device;
   this is the one Phase 3 feature that reaches outside pure UI code